I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 For the next few months, her affair was all Candy could think about.
 She even got brave enough to confide in a few friends—without naming names, of course.

 Then Candy suddenly realized that it just wasn’t as thrilling anymore.
 It had lost its spark and she was ready to find a new lover to reignite the flame.

 Candy and Allan mutually agreed to end their affair.

 A Bitter Confrontation

 Alisa Gore wanted to spend the night with the Montgomery kids.
 They were going to the drive-in theater to see Star Wars and the little girl didn’t want to miss out on the country’s hottest movie.

 It was the week of Vacation Bible School and everyone was busy keeping the children entertained.
 Betty Gore wasn’t there but that wasn’t so unusual.
 And since Alisa had spent the previous evening with the Montgomerys, Candy had brought Alisa with her.

 Candy attempted to call Betty a couple of times to ask about Alisa spending an additional night with them.
 She didn’t think much about it.
-Betty did have a new baby to which to tend.
+Betty did have a new baby to tend to.

-Upon her arrival to Betty’s home, Candy would be surprised to learn that Betty had discovered the affair between she and Allan.
-At first Candy tried to deny it but when presented with cards and letters to had given to Allan, she knew she was caught.
+Upon her arrival at Betty’s home, Candy would be surprised to learn that Betty had discovered the affair between her and Allan.
+At first, Candy tried to deny it, but when presented with cards and letters to had given to Allan, she knew she was caught.
 She tried unsuccessfully to tell Betty the affair was over but Betty wasn’t convinced.
 Nobody was going to take her man!

 A Deadly Discovery